Sparse handlebody decompositions and non-finiteness of $g_3=0$: Proof of Theorem

 Recall that in abstract algebra, a group is called \emph{perfect} if its abelianization is trivial.
 All non-Abelian simple groups are perfect.
 The converse is false, as shown by $A_5 \times A_5$: Any product of two perfect groups is perfect, but any product of two non-Abelian simple groups is not simple.

 \begin{lemma} There are infinitely many distinct balanced-presented perfect groups. \end{lemma}

-\begin{proof} By Hausmann's trick \cite{Hau76, Hau78}, which readily produces balanced perfect groups out of arbitrary finitely presented perfect groups, we only need to construct infinitely many perfect groups that are \emph{finitely-presented}.
-But we can easily write down even infinitely many perfect groups that are \emph{finite}: Take $A_5$, $\; A_5 \times A_5$, $\; A_5 \times A_5 \times A_5$, ... and so on. \end{proof}
+\begin{proof} By Hausmann's trick \cite{Hau76, Hau78}, which readily produces balanced perfect groups out of arbitrary finitely presented perfect groups, we only need to construct infinitely many perfect groups that are finitely-presented.
+But we can easily write down infinitely many perfect groups that are finite: Take $A_5$, $\; A_5 \times A_5$, $\; A_5 \times A_5 \times A_5$, ... and so on. \end{proof}

-\begin{proof}[\textbf{Proof of Theorem B}] For any $d$-manifold $M$ and for any $k\le \frac{d}{2}$, it is known that $\partial M$ has $g_{k+1}=0$ if and only if $M$ can be triangulated so that all $(d-k-1)$-faces are on $\partial M$, cf.~\cite{MuraiNevo}.
+\begin{proof}[\textbf{Proof of Theorem B}] For any $d$-manifold $M$ and for any $k\le \frac{d}{2}$, { Murai and Nevo \cite{MuraiNevo} showed} that $\partial M$ has $g_{k+1}=0$ if and only if $M$ can be triangulated so that all $(d-k-1)$-faces are on $\partial M$.
 By Theorem~\ref{thm:handlebody}, this is in turn equivalent to $M$ admitting a decomposition into handles of index~$\le k$.
 Now set $d \ge 6$ and $k=2$.
 Our goal is construct infinitely many $d$-manifolds using only handles of index~$\le 2$.
 To this end, consider any balanced presentation $\wp(G)$ of a perfect group~$G$.
 Then the regular neighborhood $M_{\wp(G)}$ in $\RR^d$ of the presentation complex of $\wp(G)$ is built out of handles up to index $2$ only.
-By a classical general-position principle, the fundamental group of the boundary of $M_{\wp(G)}$ is $G$ itself; since the abelianization of $G$ is trivial, the boundary of $M_{\wp(G)}$ is a homology sphere.
-So any two different groups $G$ and $G'$ give rise to two manifolds $M_{\wp(G)}$ and $M_{\wp(G')}$ that are not homeomorphic, because their boundaries are homology spheres that are not homotopy equivalent.
+By a classical general-position principle, the fundamental group of the boundary of $M_{\wp(G)}$ is $G$ itself.
+So since the abelianization of $G$ is trivial, the boundary of $M_{\wp(G)}$ is a homology sphere.
+Thus any two different perfect groups $G$ and $G'$ give rise to two manifolds $M_{\wp(G)}$ and $M_{\wp(G')}$ that are not homeomorphic, because their boundaries are homology spheres that are not homotopy equivalent.
 Via Lemma~\ref{lem:infinite}, we conclude. \end{proof}

 -4mm